Maikel Garcia Player Props: Royals vs. Rays

 Maikel Garcia At The Plate

-- Garcia is hitting .288 with nine doubles, a triple, two home runs and 14 walks.
+- Garcia is batting .280 with nine doubles, a triple, two home runs and 14 walks.

-- Garcia will look to extend his seven-game hitting streak.
-He's batting .421 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.